Emergence (2022): Storylines

 On the July 21 episode of Impact!, as part of Impact Wrestling's partnership with Lucha Libre AAA Worldwide (AAA), a special attraction match between Bandido and Rey Horus was added to the Emergence card.

 At Against All Odds, Moose defeated Sami Callihan in a Clockwork Orange House of Fun match due to interference from Steve Maclin for unknown reasons.
 On the July 7 episode of Impact!, James Storm would go to Moose's dressing room looking to settle his history with Moose.
 Instead he found Maclin, and after an argument a match was made for the next week.
 Maclin would defeat Storm in that match.
 After the match, Callihan would turn the lights off and attempt a sneak attack, but Maclin would evade that attack.
 Callihan would finally get his hands on Maclin during a backstage interview on the July 21 episode of Impact!, only for Moose to join Maclin in the brawl before Callihan escaped.
-Moose would have an interview on the July 28 episode of Impact! where he would deny any alliance with Maclin.
+Impact Moose would have an interview on the July 28 episode of Impact! where he would deny any alliance with Maclin.
 Later in the show, Raj Singh and Shera would be in the ring fuming about Shera's loss.
 Callihan would turn the lights off and appear to attack both of them before issuing threats of violence to Maclin and Moose.
 The following week, after Callihan defeated Raj Singh, he would again be jumped by Moose and Maclin.
 As a result of these events, Callihan and Maclin would face off in singles competition at Emergence.
-Later in the show in a interview, Maclin would again deny an alliance with Moose.
+Later in the show in an interview, Maclin would again deny an alliance with Moose.
 Crazzy Steve would interrupt calling Maclin a liar leading to a match next week.
 On the August 11 episode of Before the Impact, Maclin would defeat Crazzy Steve.